Genesis Live in London 1980

 Genesis Live in London 1980 is a short concert film by the progressive rock band Genesis.
 It was filmed by the BBC at the Lyceum Theatre in London on 7 May 1980, but was not released until 2007 (which saw only a partial release).
 The show features the band performing live during the Duke tour.
 DVDs of the full show have been widely available for a number of years and are of generally less-than-standard DVD quality and some even have tracks missing, most frequently "The Knife".
 A 39-minute remastered excerpt from this concert was included on the DVD of the 2007 re-issue of Duke in higher quality and is the only officially released version to date; this re-issue was originally part of the Genesis 1976–1982 box set.

-On 3 March 2023, the concert will receive its first mostly-complete official release as part of the BBC Broadcasts boxset.
+On 3 March 2023, the concert received its first mostly-complete official release as part of the BBC Broadcasts boxset.